hasura/ddn-docs/improve-front-matter-seo/README.md

 prompt.

 ## Features
-- Traverses directories and updates .mdx files.
+- Accepts files or traverses directories and updates only .mdx files with front matter.
 - Uses OpenAI's GPT-4 model to generate improved keywords and descriptions.
 - Skips files that have already been updated.
 - Accepts additional text to augment the prompt for the OpenAI model.